centrebalearbiodiversitat/biodumpy/docs/source/modules/iNaturalist.rst

     bdp.start(taxa, output_path='./biodumpy/downloads/{date}/{module}/{name}')

-To view the photo, users can append the image_id value to the end of the following link: https://inaturalist-open-data.s3.amazonaws.com/photos/ .
+To view the photo, users can append the 'image_id' value at the end of the following link: https://inaturalist-open-data.s3.amazonaws.com/photos/ .
 For example: https://inaturalist-open-data.s3.amazonaws.com/photos/34826202/medium.jpg

 Photos can be downloaded only if they have one of the valid licenses detailed below.